ryan-capps-7/Active_Directory/README.md

 <h2>Takeaways</h2>
 By the end of this lab one should be able to:
-- Configure a server with Active Directory\
+- Configure a server with Active Directory <br>
-- Create different Organizational Units (Groups) and Users\
+- Create different Organizational Units (Groups) and Users<br>
-- Configure OUs and users with different group policies\
+- Configure OUs and users with different group policies<br>
-- Set a static IP and DNS server\
+- Set a static IP and DNS server<br>

 Can be learned intuitively:
 - Password reset